jihan-lee01/f2024_econ725_ps01/README.md

 * Expand the tool to include features like investment tracking or integrating with banking APIs for real-time updates.

 ## Contributions

-- Jihan: Writing Objective, Planned Workflow section in README file.
+- **Jihan**: Objective and Planned Workflow sections.
-- Briana: Project title, member names, and description.
+- **Briana**: Project Title, Member Names, Description, and Additional Information sections.

 ## Additional Information

-- ChatGPT was used for the Description, Objective, and Planned Workflow sections
+- ChatGPT was used for generating the title image and part of texts in the Description, Objective, and Planned Workflow sections.
+- We referred to [this website](https://medium.datadriveninvestor.com/how-to-write-a-good-readme-for-your-data-science-project-on-github-ebb023d4a50e) and [this README template](https://github.com/sfbrigade/data-science-wg/blob/master/dswg_project_resources/Project-README-template.md?plain=1) when writing this README file.
 - We encountered a Merge Conflict when we were both making changes to the README file at the same time.
 We manually created a pull request and edited the README file on GitHub in order to resolve the conflict.

 ## Contact